Respiratory Syncytial Virus

-- Do not share items such as cups, glasses, silverware, or towels with people who may have a cold or other RSV infection.
+- Do not share items such as cups, glasses, silverware, or towels with people who may have an infection.

 - Avoid smoke exposure.

-- If your baby has a high risk of serious illness from RSV, your doctor may recommend a medicine to help prevent infection.
-The medication is given by injection.
-It is injected monthly through the fall and winter in children under 2 years old.
-Talk with your doctor to see if this medication would help your child.
+- Medicine may be given to babies with a high risk of serious illness from RSV.
+It may help to prevent an infection.
+The shot is given monthly through the fall and winter in children under 2 years old.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.